Our international programmes

 See what we're up to in each country below.

-Sri Lanka, recovering from civil war, terrorist attacks and a financial crisis declared in 2022, is stabilising economically through policy reforms and international aid.
-But non-communicable diseases remain a significant health challenge, accounting for 81% of deaths and 77% of disability-adjusted life years.
+Sri Lanka, recovering from civil war, terrorist attacks, and the 2022 financial crisis, is stabilising economically through reforms and international aid.
+Yet non‑communicable diseases remain a major challenge, accounting for 81% of deaths and 77% of disability‑adjusted life years.

-To address this, the country introduced the postgraduate specialised role of Public Health Nursing Officers (PHNOs), who provide community-based care for chronic and end-of-life patients.
-Despite progress, PHNOs face challenges like heavy workloads, low pay and inefficient referral systems.
-Nursing documentation also prioritises data collection over care planning and follow-up.
+To address this, the country introduced the postgraduate role of Public Health Nursing Officers (PHNOs), who deliver community‑based care for chronic and end‑of‑life patients.
+Despite progress, PHNOs face heavy workloads, low pay, and inefficient referral systems.
+Documentation often prioritises data collection over care planning and follow‑up.

-Mental health services are underfunded and fragmented, with only 1-7% of health budgets allocated to mental health in the English-speaking Caribbean.
-Around 60% of individuals with mental illnesses in the region receive no treatment.
-Due to limited specialist care, nurses – often non-specialists – provide the majority of mental health care.
+The RCN International Academy partners with nursing leaders in Anguilla, St Helena, the British Virgin Islands, and the Cayman Islands, supporting innovative approaches across clinical specialties.
+Mental health care remains a particular concern: services are underfunded and fragmented, with only 1–7% of health budgets allocated to mental health in the English‑speaking Caribbean.
+As a result, around 60% of people living with mental illness receive no treatment.
+With limited specialist provision, nurses, often without formal mental health training, deliver most of the care.

 Keen to use your nursing skills overseas?
 We're looking for passionate nursing staff interested in supporting our programmes.